 Squalane vs Squalene

-Squalene is naturally found in shark liver, olives, rice bran, sugar care, wheat germ oil as well as our skin.
-Rich in natural antioxidants, squalene helps neutralize free radicals and environmental damage, and maintain hydration and the skin’s moisture barrier.
+Squalene is naturally found in shark liver, olives, rice bran, sugar cane, wheat germ oil and also in our skin.
+Rich in natural antioxidants, squalene helps neutralize free radicals and environmental damage and maintain skin hydration and skin’s moisture barrier.

-Squalane is derived from squalene via hydrogenation— which is a process of converting it from unsaturated fats or oils to more saturated and solid which have a higher melting point as well as a longer shelf-life.
+Squalene is derived from squalene through hydrogenation - a process in which it is converted from unsaturated fats or oils to saturated and solid, which have a higher melting point as well as a longer shelf life.

-They both are equally effective; however, squalane is much lighter than squalene.
-It’s noncomedogenic and has anti-inflammatory properties, making it great for oily and acne-prone skin.
+Both are equally effective, however squalane is much lighter than squalene.
+It is non-comedogenic and has anti-inflammatory properties, making it great for oily and acne-prone skin.

 Sunflower Seed Oil

-Rich in vitamin A, C, D, E and antioxidants, sunflower oil helps protect skin from free radicals that can cause premature aging and regenerate damaged skin cells.
+Rich in vitamins A, C, D, E and antioxidants, sunflower oil helps protect skin from free radicals that can cause premature aging and regenerate damaged skin cells.

-It also has anti-inflammatory and natural moisturizing properties, making it beneficial for dry, dehydrated, sensitive skin and skin conditions, such as acne, eczema, redness skin.
+It also has anti-inflammatory and natural moisturizing properties that make it beneficial for dry, dehydrated, and sensitive skin, as well as skin conditions such as acne, eczema, and redness.

-Sunflower seed oil contains high amounts of linoleic acid that aids to replenish the skin, strengthen the skin’s barrier, supporting its ability to retain moisture.
-It’s a non-comedogenic carrier oil and works as an emollient to soften skin and can be used for all types of skin, including oily and acne-prone skin.
+Sunflower seed oil contains high levels of linoleic acid, which aids to replenish the skin, strengthen the skin barrier and support its ability to retain moisture.
+It is a non-comedogenic carrier oil and acts as an emollient to soften skin and can be used for all skin types, including oily and acne-prone skin.

-Sea buckthorn oil is renowned for its anti-aging and skin healing benefits.
-This skin boosting oil contains various vitamins, essential fatty acids, antioxidants, minerals and carotenoids that help the skin replenish its barrier function, repair oxidative damage, promote skin hydration, elasticity and collagen.
+Sea buckthorn oil is known for its anti-aging and skin healing properties.
+This skin-boosting oil contains various vitamins, essential fatty acids, antioxidants, minerals and carotenoids that help the skin restore its barrier function, repair oxidative damage, promote skin hydration, elasticity and collagen.

-Sea buckthorn is also excellent for reducing acne breakouts, inflammation, and swelling while fading scars, making the skin more clear and smoother.
+Buckthorn is also excellent for reducing acne breakouts, inflammation and swelling, while fading scars and making skin clearer and smoother.

-Check out skin brightening treatment, Isntree C-Niacin Toning Ampoule.
+The skin brightening product we love—Isntree C-Niacin Toning Ampoule.

 *Syn: Hippophae Rhamnoides

-Sucrose is a natural sugar that works as a humectant, moisturizer and an exfoliating agent in skin care and hair products.
-This non-toxic component is a hygroscopic which means it has ability to attract and retain moisture.
+Sucrose is a natural sugar that acts as a humectant, moisturizer and exfoliant in skin care and hair products.
+This non-toxic component is hygroscopic, which meanst has ability to attract and retain moisture.

-Sucrose also gently gets rid of dead skin cells that build up on the surface of skin and protects the skin from pollutants and toxins.
-Sugar is a prebiotic, meaning it nourishes the microbes/bacteria on the skin that help to create a healthy environment for the skin microbiome.
+Sucrose also gently removes dead skin cells that build up on the skin's surface and protects the skin from pollutants and toxins.
+Sugar is a prebiotic, meaning it nourishes the microbes/bacteria on the skin that help create a healthy environment for the skin's microbiome.